Skip to content

 first_measure = doc.get_first_measure()

-total_measures = doc.measures_count()
+last_measure = doc.measures_count()

-print(f"Score spans measures {first_measure} to {total_measures}")
+print(f"Score spans measures {first_measure} to {last_measure}")

-Get Tokens from a Spine
+Get Tokens from the Document

 import kernpy as kp